Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Results with Different Adversarial Attacks

 \section{Results with Different Adversarial Attacks}

 In this section we show that the methods proposed in this paper can be applied to a wide range of targeted attacks.
-For that purpose, the experimentation described in Section \ref{sec:results_general_case} is repeated, employing the following adversarial attacks: Carlini and Wagner attack (C\&W), Fast Gradient Sign Method (FGSM) and Projected Gradient Descent (PGD).
+For that purpose, the experimentation described in Section \ref{sec:results_general_case} is repeated, employing the following adversarial attacks: C\&W, FGSM and PGD.
 The results are shown in Figure \ref{fig:results_other_attacks_cw}, \ref{fig:results_other_attacks_fgsm} and \ref{fig:results_other_attacks_pgd}, respectively.
 The following performance metrics are shown for each attack: in the first row, fooling rate (left), mean absolute difference (center) and maximum absolute difference (right), and, in the second row, success percentage (left), Kullback-Leibler divergence (center) and Spearman correlation (right).
 The results are shown for different values of $\epsilon$, which have been selected to cover a representative range of fooling rate for each attack.
 To be consistent with the $\ell_p$ norm used to generate the perturbations in the FGSM and PGD methods, the $\ell_\infty$ norm has been limited for these attacks instead of the $\ell_2$ norm.